Split travel guide

 However, many travellers in Split may find it easiest and most enjoyable to simply get around on foot.
 The layout of the city is very accommodating to pedestrians, with key attractions and shopping centres within walking distance and a scenic promenade along the water between the port and marina.

 Visitors in Split also have the option of renting a car.
-This can be especially useful for those wanting to explore the surrounding area, as it provides considerable freedom.
-Prospective drivers should note that there is not much parking in the city centre, with none whatsoever in Split's Old Town.
+This can be especially useful for those wanting to explore the surrounding area, as it provides considerable freedom and the Croatian roads are famously good.
+Although renting a car is ideal for exploring the wider region, prospective drivers should note that there is not much parking in the city centre, with none whatsoever in Split's old town.

 - Croatia Airlines